-2. Details of Support Available
+2. Details of Support Available for Post 16 Students

-Sefton Council does not generally provide transport or support with transport for Post 16 students as it is expected that Post 16 students who need it will receive support through their college, employer, training provider or bursary funding.
-Students with SEND may be eligible for support with transport arrangements as detailed in the policy below.
+Sefton Council do not generally provide transport or support with transport for Post 16 students as it is expected that Post 16 students who need it will receive support through their college, employer, training provider or bursary funding.
+Student with SEND may be eligible for support with transport arrangements as detailed in the policy below.
 Current details of support through colleges and discretionary fares/travel passes available in the region can be found via the links given in this policy,